FREQUENTLY ASKED QUESTIONS

 When you RSVP online to indicate that you will attend a ceremony, you will immediately receive a confirmation e-mail with instructions for ordering your regalia, claiming guest tickets, and other information.

-In April, we will e-mail a link so that you can record the correct pronunciation of your name (if desired) using our NameCoach service.
-We aim to say every name correctly, and this recording will help our name readers do just that.
+In November, we will e-mail a link so that you can record the correct pronunciation of your name (if desired) using our NameCoach service.
+We aim to say every name correctly; this recording will help our name readers do just that.

-We will also send a card (via U.S. mail) that you will hand to the name reader as you cross the stage.
-This card will also contain your contact information so that our photographer may follow up with you about ordering official commencement photos.
+We will also mail a card for you to hand to the name reader as you cross the stage.
+This card will contain your contact information so that our photographer may follow up with you about ordering official commencement photos.

 You will receive a "what to know before you go" e-mail during commencement week with any last-minute updates, along with a helpful guide to commencement that is packed with important information for you and your guests.